NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

          See :ref:`hpxmllocations` for descriptions.
   .. [#] If Azimuth not provided, modeled as four surfaces of equal area facing every direction.
   .. [#] RoofType choices are "asphalt or fiberglass shingles", "wood shingles or shakes", "slate or tile shingles", or "metal surfacing".
+  .. [#] RoofColor choices are "light", "medium", "medium dark", "dark", or "reflective".
   .. [#] | If SolarAbsorptance not provided, defaulted based on color/material as shown below:

          ===========  =======================================================  ================